Category «E-Discovery»

 The Heritage Foundation’s Reckless Misuse of FOIA to Target Individuals

-In this Opinion, researched and authored by Michael Ravnitzky, he says that the Heritage Foundation’s current public records campaign would seem to be an abuse of the FOIA process.
+In this Opinion, researched and authored by Michael Ravnitzky, he says that the Heritage Foundation’s current public records campaign is an abuse of the FOIA process.
 In recent years, the Heritage Foundation’s Oversight Project and its publishing spinoff, The Daily Signal, have filed an unprecedented and overwhelming number of FOIA requests – 65,000 according to Reuters and more than 50,000 according to ProPublica.
 According to recent articles, the goal of the requests is to scrutinize government employees’ communications, to identify (for example, individuals using keywords or phrases such as “climate change”, “reduction in force” or DEI) and potentially remove civil servants perceived as obstructive to Trump’s agenda, in preparation for a potential Trump administration.

 Subjects: Digital Archives, E-Discovery, Freedom of Information, Government Resources, Legal Research, United States Law